hougesen/mdsf/README.md

 The easiest way, in my opinion, is to use an action like [taiki-e/install-action](https://github.com/taiki-e/install-action) to install `mdsf`.

-After that you can simply run the binary like you would in your terminal.
+After that you can run the binary like you would in your terminal.

 > \[!NOTE\]
 > mdsf is not a package manager.